2factorauth/twofactorauth/CONTRIBUTING.md

 ### Exceptions & Restrictions

-If a site requires the user to do something out of the ordinary to set up 2FA or if 2FA is only available in sepcfic countries, you can note this on the website.
+If a site requires the user to do something out of the ordinary to set up 2FA or if 2FA is only available in specfic countries, you can note this on the website.

 ```YAML